Gareth PierceChief Executive

 Rachel Elias-LeeDirector of Finance

-Rachel Elias-Lee joined in 2013 as Assistant Director of Finance, before progressing to the role of Director of Finance and Company Secretary.
+Rachel Elias-Lee joined in 2013 as Assistant Director of Finance, before progressing to the role of Director of Finance.
 Rachel leads WJEC's financial management and control, is responsible for setting the annual budget, fee levels and oversees business resource planning.
-Additionally, in her company role, Rachel is responsible for all Company and Charity administration and serves WJEC's board of charitable trustees in fulfilling their legal obligations.

 After University, Rachel completed her professional studies and qualified as a CCAB approved accountant with ACCA.
 She has held senior accounting, resource and operations roles in the private sector, local government and more recently in higher, further and tertiary education.

 Before joining WJEC, Rachel was the Assistant Principal Resources at The College Merthyr Tydfil.
 During her four years here she was also appointed the Project Director for the £33m Merthyr Learning Quarter project that transformed post-16 education in Merthyr Tydfil.

 Catherine Roberts-Straw joined WJEC in 2009.
 As Assistant Director Strategy she leads WJEC's strategic direction in both England and Wales.